ituch136/security_hardening/README.md

 ansible-playbook -K playbook.yml
 ```

+Set `ansible_user` to the bootstrap user in the inventory (or pass `-e ansible_user=...`). `-u` is not enough: the inventory value takes precedence, and the lockout check looks at the variable.

 Add that bootstrap user to `security_ssh_allow_users` for this run, otherwise the lockout check stops the role before sshd is touched.
 After the run, switch `ansible_user` in the inventory to the service user.

 **AllowUsers.** Any account not listed loses SSH access after sshd restarts.
 The role checks the user Ansible is connected as, but not other people who log in to the host.
 Add them to `security_ssh_allow_users`.